martbetz/martbetz.github.io/retail-hall-of-fame.md

 <font size="4">

-I was going to create a  ‘name and shame’ page, here, but I’d still be hard and fast at it when the stars burned out; this being the case, I’ve decided to do the opposite.
+I was going to create a  ‘name and shame’ page, here, but I’d still be hard at it when the stars burned out; this being the case, I’ve decided to do the opposite.
 Enjoy!

 <hr>